 Mercury's Strengths and Weaknesses

 Sometimes Mercury is too clever by half.
 He's not just cunning—he's also crafty and confusing.
 He lies.
 He cheats.
 He gossips and he steals.
 When Mercury goes bad, he turns misdirection into an art form.
 He's so bad, he's good.

 Mercury was a psychopomp, a conductor of souls.
 Writers are psychopomps in their own right.
 They lead readers down the path of adventure and excitement.
 They live vicariously through the experiences of others.
 They're willing to venture into an underworld under the safeguard and protection of a guide, knowing that they'll be safely delivered and ultimately returned to their own world—changed and made better by the experience.

-the dead, he can move between the worlds of conscious awareness and unconscious revelations.
+Just as Mercury could cross between the land of the living and the land of the dead, he can move between the worlds of conscious awareness and unconscious revelations.
 His magic wand gave him mantic powers over sleep and dreams.
 If you want Mercury to visit you during the night, keep a notebook by your bed so you can record the messages he leaves for you in the early morning hours.

 Mercury's Goals and Motivations